Acessando Blocos

 }

-The second if check checks if one of the properties is true.
-If it is true and both are equal, then both of the values must be true.
+of the values must be true.
 Therefore, eliminating the need to check the second value.
-Now we know that both blocks are being powered.
+Now we know that both

 A list of possible block properties can be found in the org.spongepowered.api.data.property.block package.